FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 2.2 is end-of-life.
 We recommend upgrading to Jaybird 4.

-Jaybird 2.2 is available on maven, with a separate artifact for each supported Java version.
+Jaybird 2.2 is available on Maven, with a separate artifact for each supported Java version.

 Groupid: `org.firebirdsql.jdbc`,